Brazilian Blue Amazon: Government initiatives

 What can be called the "Brazilian oceanic strategy" has a decentralized execution governed by a mesh of policies, plans and actions — the National Marine Policy (Política Nacional do Mar PNM), National Marine Resource Policy (Política Nacional para os Recursos do Mar, PNRM) and the Sectorial Plans for Marine Resources (Planos Setoriais para os Recursos do Mar, PSRM) — coordinated by the Interministerial Commission for Marine Resources (Comissão Interministerial para os Recursos do Mar, CIRM).
 The CIRM is not an administrative entity.
 Its meetings are coordinated by a naval officer, who represents the Commander of the Navy and also heads its Secretariat, the SECIRM.

 The PRNM is the framework for the quadrienal PSRMs, which are managed by ministries, financial agencies, private entities and the academic and scientific communities.
 From the beginning, the PSRMs focused on generating knowledge on the marine environment and training human resources.
 According to Alexandre Rocha Violante, professor of International Relations at the Naval War College, "Brazil is one of few developing states to have a strategic planning for the usage of oceanic space in its internal and external policy".

-According to legal scholar Victor Alencar Ventura, this strategy is a decades-long process and has provided benfits to society, although a judgement is difficult to make, as some actions planned in the PSRMs have been successful, such as the LEPLAC and the Program for Evaluation of the Sustainable Potential of Living Resources in the Exclusive Economic Zone of Brazil (Programa de Avaliação do Potencial Sustentável de Recursos Vivos na Zona Econômica Exclusiva do Brasil, ReviZEE), while others were neglected.
+According to legal scholar Victor Alencar Ventura, this strategy is a decades-long process and has provided benefits to society, although a judgement is difficult to make, as some actions planned in the PSRMs have been successful, such as the LEPLAC and the Program for Evaluation of the Sustainable Potential of Living Resources in the Exclusive Economic Zone of Brazil (Programa de Avaliação do Potencial Sustentável de Recursos Vivos na Zona Econômica Exclusiva do Brasil, ReviZEE), while others were neglected.
 From his perspective, the oceanic strategy needs better coordination and continuity between programs.
 A lack of updates to the CIRM's website (as of December 2018) is for him a symptom of a lack of communication and dialogue, which compromises the ambition to build a "maritime mentality".
 By expanding its continental shelf, Brazil risks not having the institutional and legal conditions to manage the area.